-9:26-30.
+9:27-29.
 Sustaining or dismissing complaint

-- a.
-The court shall conduct a fact-finding hearing to determine whether it has been proved that the child was neglected or abused.
-If facts sufficient to sustain the complaint are established, the court shall enter an order finding that the child is an abused or neglected child, shall state the grounds for said findings and shall schedule a dispositional hearing. - b.
-If the proof does not conform to the specific allegations of the complaint, the court may amend the allegations to conform to the proof; provided, however, that in such case the respondent shall be given reasonable time to prepare to answer the amended allegations. - c.
-If facts sufficient to sustain the complaint under this act are not established, or the court concludes that its assistance is not required on the record before it, the court shall dismiss the complaint and shall state the grounds for the dismissal. - d.
-If the court makes a finding of neglect or abuse, it shall determine, based upon the facts adduced during the fact-finding hearing, and upon any other facts presented to it, whether a preliminary order is required to protect the child's interests pending a final order of disposition.
+a.
+The court shall conduct a fact-finding hearing to determine whether it has been proved that the child was abused or neglected or in need of services.
+If facts sufficient to sustain the complaint are established, the court shall enter an order finding that the child is an abused or neglected child, shall, stating the grounds for its findings and scheduling a dispositional hearing.

+b.
+If the proof does not conform to the specific allegations of the complaint, the court may amend the allegations to conform to the proof; provided, however, that in that case the parties shall be given reasonable time to prepare to answer the amended allegations.

+c.
+If facts sufficient to sustain the complaint under this act are not established, or the court concludes that its assistance is not required on the record before it, the court shall dismiss the complaint and shall state the grounds for the dismissal.

+d.
+If the court makes a finding of abuse or neglect or child in need of services, it shall determine, based upon the facts adduced during the fact-finding hearing, and upon any other facts presented to it, whether a preliminary order is required to protect the child's interests pending a final order of disposition.
 The court shall state the grounds for its determination.
-In addition, a child found to be abused or neglected may be removed and remanded to a place designated by the court or be placed in the custody of a suitable person, pending a final order of disposition, if the court finds that there is a substantial probability that the final order of disposition will be an order of placement. - e.
-If the court finds that the child is an abused or neglected child as defined in this act, it may enter a preliminary order on any aspect of the matter, including anything related to the child and the parent or guardian and order that the Department provide appropriate services to the ends of protecting the child and rehabilitating and improving family life, wherever possible.
+In addition, a child found to be abused or neglected may be removed and remanded to a place designated by the court or be placed in the custody of a suitable person, pending a final order of disposition, if the court finds that there is a substantial probability that the final order of disposition will be an order of placement.

+e.
+If the court finds that the child is abused or neglected or in need of services, it may enter a preliminary order on any aspect of the matter, including anything related to the child and the parent or guardian and order that the Division provide appropriate services to the ends of protecting the child and rehabilitating and improving family life, wherever possible.
 In the event of such referral, the court may suspend any dispositional hearing indefinitely.
-The Department shall report the status of the case so referred to the court annually in writing, a copy to be served upon the parent or guardian and the law guardian.
-The Department shall also report its intent to terminate services in a case so referred to the court in writing.
+The Division shall report the status of the case so referred to the court annually in writing, a copy to be served upon the parent or guardian and the law guardian.
+The Division shall also report its intent to terminate services in a case so referred to the court in writing.

 f.
-If the court finds that the child is an abused or neglected child as defined in this act, the court shall determine whether to continue interim orders concerning such issues as placement and visitation.
+If the court finds that the child is abused or neglected or child in need of services, the court shall determine whether to continue interim orders concerning such issues as placement and visitation.